BioJulia/XAM.jl/docs/src/man/hts-files.md

 ## Getting records in a range

-BioAlignments supports the BAI index to fetch records in a specific range from a BAM file.
+The `XAM` package supports the BAI index to fetch records in a specific range from a BAM file.
-[Samtools][samtools] provides `index` subcommand to create an index file (.bai) from a sorted BAM file.
+[Samtools](https://samtools.github.io/) provides `index` subcommand to create an index file (.bai) from a sorted BAM file.

 ```console
 $ samtools index -b SRR1238088.sort.bam